JJF1962/Cryptocurrencies/README.md

 * Determine the best number of centroids for K-means using the elbow curve.
 * Use PCA to limit features and speed up the model.

-Tools used: Jupyter Notebook
+IT Tools used: Jupyter Notebook
 Libraries: Pandas, hvplot, path import Path, plotly.express as px, sklearn, StandardScaler, MinMaxScaler, PCA, sklearn.cluster, KMeans
 Language: Phyton
-Challenges: Install hvplot, plotly and sklearn
+Challenges: Install hvplot, plotly and sklearn - I did a !pip install sklearn, !pip install plotly, !pip install hvplot

 ## Results